piousdev/piousdev/README.md

 My work reflects my ability to transform complex concepts into practical, user-friendly applications, ensuring optimal performance and seamless user interactions.

 I'm proficient in various tools and technologies and always curious to explore more.
-My versatility as a developer is shown through my hands-on projects, which I have independently designed, developed, and deployed:
+My versatility as a developer is shown through my hands-on projects, which I have independently designed, developed, and deployed.

-🚀 A fully functional, responsive space-themed portfolio web application using Next.js and TypeScript.
-This project illustrates my self-motivated nature and my capacity to learn and implement new technologies outside the formal Junior Java Software Development curriculum at BeCode Ghent.

-🏥 A user-centric hospital web application aimed at maximizing accessibility and delivering compelling user experiences.
-This project is a testament to my focus on users' needs and preferences while designing software solutions.

-To ensure efficient development processes, I've adopted Agile methodologies, which have decreased project completion time by about 10%.
-This showcases my dedication to optimizing workflows and increasing productivity.

 As a software developer, my journey doesn't end here.
 I am constantly seeking to learn and embracing opportunities that challenge me.
 I aspire to work on cutting-edge projects that push the boundaries of my knowledge and skills.
 I'm especially interested in joining/working with teams that value creativity, collaboration, and a firm dedication to delivering high-quality software solutions.